clearlinux/clear-linux-documentation/source/ciao-deploy.rst

   * go version 1.7 or higher
   * git

-Install all of the needed packages with the following command:
+Install all of the needed packages with the following commands:

 .. code-block:: console

    # swupd bundle-add sysadmin-hostmgmt c-basic go-basic
-   openstack-python-clients
+   # pip2 install python-keystoneclient

 You will need to download the ciao example deployment as follows: